-Depending on the type of advance under the available facilities, interest on such borrowings will be charged based on either i) Canada or US prime rate; or ii) Banker's Acceptance (BA); or iii) LIBOR.
+Depending on the type of advance under the available facilities, interest on such borrowings will be charged based on either i) Canada or US prime rate; or ii) Banker's Acceptance (BA); or iii) US dollar London Interbank Offer Rate (LIBOR); or iv) the Secured Overnight Financing Rate (SOFR).
 We are exposed to interest rate fluctuations to the extent that we borrow on our credit facility.